castorini/anserini/docs/experiments-msmarco-passage.md

 The output queries file should contain 6980 lines.

-We can now retrieve this smaller set of queries:
+We can now retrieve this smaller set of queries.
+Note that the following command requires that the [Pyserini](https://github.com/castorini/pyserini/) Python package is installed .

 ```bash
 python src/main/python/msmarco/retrieve.py --hits 1000 --threads 1 \